loadsys/CakePHP-Skeleton/README.md

 skelbin/spawn /path/to/new/project/root git://remote.repo/url
 ```

-The `spawn` command automatically:
+The `spawn` command performs the following steps for you:

 * Runs `composer install` to load dependencies (including the Cake core itself) into the new project.
 * Removes the entire `skelbin/` directory (as it contains scripts only applicable to the use of the Skeleton itself).
-* Removes the Skeleton's .git folder.
+* Removes _the Skeleton's_ .git folder.
-* Adds the git repo as the 'origin' remote.
+* Adds _the new project's_ git repo as the 'origin' remote.
 * Chops this top section of the Skeleton's README out of the destination copy.
 * Installs composer dependencies (Cake core, Migrations, DebugKit, Loadsys Shell Scripts) and initializes any submodules (currently none).
 * Sets up a vagrant-friendly `database.php` file.